Walks and treks

 What makes this trek so extraordinary?

-This trek is physically demanding, with hot days and cold nights, but the rewards are unparalleled.
-By taking it on, you’re helping break down barriers and making the impossible feel possible for the people SeeAbility supports.
+The trek is physically demanding, with hot days and cold nights – but every step helps break down barriers and make the impossible feel possible for the people SeeAbility supports.

 A typical day in the desert